bfontaine/homer/README.md

 **Homer** is a command-line tool to daemonize a task.

-This is an alpha release, it doesn’t support PID files and logging.
+This is an alpha release, it doesn’t support logging.

 ## Install